By Mike Bennighof, Ph.D.

 All told, there are 14 scenarios for the five battles in Frontier Battles, including two combined campaign scenarios.
 That’s a lot of play value for what is a fairly large package.
 As I wrote in the scenario previews, I’m very pleased with the way Frontier Battles turned out.
-We’ll produce at least two more Battles of 1866 games, and they should be fun, too.
+We’ll produce at least two more Battles of 1866 games, with some changes to the game system, but they should be fun, too.

 Click right here to order Battles of 1866: Frontier Battles.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.